 - If this drug gets in the eyes, rinse with cool water.

 - Give a missed dose as soon as you think about it.

 - If it is close to the time for your child’s next dose, skip the missed dose and go back to your child’s normal time.

 - Do not give 2 doses at the same time or extra doses.

 - Store in a dry place.
 Do not store in a bathroom.

-- Do not remove the tablet from the tablet pack until you are ready to take this drug.
-Take the tablet right away after opening the blister pack.
-Do not store the removed tablet for future use.
+- Do not take this drug out of the blister pack until you are ready to give this drug to your child.
+Give this drug right away after opening the blister pack.
+Do not store the removed drug for future use.

 - Liquid (solution) may look hazy when refrigerated.
 Bring to room temperature and shake gently until haze goes away.